J3nF/StAnki/README.md

 ";
 ```

-    Envelope a note's text with double quotation marks and tell Anki the note is done via a semicolon (` <body text with cloze deletions>";).
+    As above, envelope a note's text with double quotation marks and tell Anki the note is done via a semicolon (` <body text with cloze deletions> `;).
 This way, Anki will respect line breaks as they occur in the text.

 - You can use multiple cloze deletions in one note.
 Using different numbers, e.g.